yaya-cyber-lab/enterprise-soc-home-lab/docs/07-ubuntu-server-deployment.md

             |-- Ubuntu Server: 192.168.10.102
 ```

-This design allows the Ubuntu Server to operate as an internal Linux endpoint while all outbound traffic passes through pfSense.
+This design allows the Ubuntu Server to operate as an internal Linux endpoint while outbound traffic passes through pfSense.

 ---